HoEmpire/NewIO/README.md

 # NewIO
-New version of IO for dancing cock
+New version of IO for dancing
 ## Pre-Requirement
 + ROS is a must for IOManager and the other part.**BUT** ist not necessary ServoIO, which means you can make some change of the files then use cmake instead to build files.
 + but ROS is suggested